PikaOS-Linux/cubic-os/README.md

 ```
 nala install linux-image-liquorix-amd64 linux-headers-liquorix-amd64
 ```

-⚠️ WARNING ⚠️ : IN CASE NALA OR APT HOLDS ANY PACKAGE FROM UPGRADE USE "apt install" TO UPGRADE IMMEDIATELY
+⚠️ WARNING ⚠️ : IN CASE NALA OR APT HOLDS ANY PACKAGE FROM UPGRADE OR PUTS ANYTHING IN AUTOREMOVE USE "apt install" TO FIX IT IMMEDIATELY

 ### Getting the PikaOS installer

 * remove shim stuff as it breaks non secure boot capable OSes
 ```
-apt purge shim*
+apt purge shim* --allow-remove-essential
 ```
 * remove ubiquity
 ```